 - October 21: HSCC Guards Trophy, Silverstone, GB

 Anthony Reid paired up with former Porsche Carrera Cup GB Champion Josh Webster in the PCGB car for the 2.0L Cup race, but the duo were forced to retire on lap nine.
-The finishing order saw regular 2.0 racers Historika, Tuthill Porsche and EB Motorsport on the podium in that order, after a really great race.
-Led initially by the Duel Motorsport car, which set a top speed of over 203 km/h on the Kemmel Straight, the rest were 5 or 6 km/h slower on the Kemmel, but the fastest lap of 3:02.586 was set by Nigel Greensall in David Huxley’s Brumos Porsche-liveried 1965 911, built by Tuthills.
+Regular 2.0 racers Historika, Tuthill Porsche and EB Motorsport finished on the podium in that order after a great race.
+Led initially by the Duel Motorsport car, which set a top speed of over 203 km/h on the Kemmel Straight, the rest were 5 or 6 km/h slower on the Kemmel, but the fastest lap of 3:02.586 was set by Nigel Greensall in David Huxley’s Brumos Porsche-liveried 1965 911.

 “Thanks to both David and Richard Tuthill for such a terrific weekend,” said Greensall in an email with a link to the video below.
 “We have a really great team.”
 A proper 911 driver who has claimed many excellent results in SWB cars, the video shows a terrific scrap at the front from Nigel’s in-car camera.